← Back to 漢書

 祿

 Zhuge Feng, styled Shaoji, came from Langye.
 He passed the classics track as literary officer and was known as a lone straight arrow.
 Gong Yu took him on staff and nominated him as palace clerk.
-Yuan made him metropolitan governor; the capital joked, "What blocked the road?
-Zhuge Feng!"
-The court raised his salary to grand coachman for his spine.
+Emperor Yuan promoted him to metropolitan governor; in impeaching wrongdoing he never swerved, and the capital made a rhyme: "Why so wide a gap—meet Zhuge!"
+The emperor praised his integrity and raised Feng's rank to grand coachman of the imperial household.

 11

 Xu Zhang the favorite in-law ran wild; his clients broke laws in his name.
 Feng tried to arrest Xu Zhang in the street, blocked the carriage, raised his baton, and shouted, "Down from the cart!"
-He meant to clap him in irons.
+He intended to seize him.
 Xu Zhang lashed his horses; Feng gave chase.
 Xu slipped inside the palace gate and threw himself on the emperor's mercy.
 Feng filed his own report; the emperor stripped his baton.
 From Feng onward the capital censor carried no imperial staff.

 12